Vlaeh/Minecraft.DateAndTime/README.md

 ## Configuration

+UI not yet available for 1.13

 Configuraiton is saved in file "config/dayandtime-client.toml"

-Config UI not yet available for 1.13